 This taboo which has been kept by the people of Dove is vibrantly obvious once you step foot into the town.
-There is no animal in sight but the flying birds over the town.
+There is no animal in sight aside from birds flying birds over the town.

-The women are also forbidden to return to the community until their babies’ umbilical cords fall off, another punishment for women of Dove being a relevant figure in procreation.
+After going through all the struggles to finally give birth successfully, the women are also forbidden to return to the community until their babies’ umbilical cords fall off.

 Ironically, these women are free to menstruate in the town without having to be rushed out.
 Those are not considered as blood stains to the land.